bbyars/mountebank/CONTRIBUTING.md

 ### The Continuous Integration Pipeline

 Looking at the [README](https://github.com/bbyars/mountebank#build-status) will show that I have a complex CI pipeline.
-Currently it involves Travis CI, Appveyor, and Snap CI, although I may add or remove from that list as I continue to try and improve the pipeline.
+Currently it involves Travis CI and Appveyor, although I may add or remove from that list as I continue to try and improve the pipeline.
 At the moment, a commit will trigger a Travis CI build, which in turn triggers the other CI systems through API calls, ensuring a consistent version throughout.
 I've had bugs in different operating systems, in different versions of node, and in the packages available for download.
 The CI system tests as many of those combinations